A comprehensive study of small businesses on what marketing strategies are working right now to get more leads...

 Over the past 5 years, our company has conducted thousands of interviews, conversations and surveys polling over 3,100 business owners.
 This groundbreaking study uncovered some troubling data.

-In the past 5 years much has changed in the small business landscape.
-And even more has changed over the last 12 months with the worldwide pandemic and following economic crisis.
+In that time a lot has changed in the small business landscape.
+And even more has changed over the last 12 months.

 But through all of that, one constant has remained.
-Covid-19 hasn’t changed the fact that cashflow is still king for small business.
+Cashflow is still king for small business.

 There’s a lot to unpack in this report in order to help you understand the data and make good decisions moving forward.